Mahmudbey/web-projects/_pages/about.md

 social: true
 ---

 I am a Researcher and Senior Lecturer at the Department of Applied Mathematics and Computer Analysis, National University of Uzbekistan named after Mirzo Ulugbek.
-I hold a Ph.D. in Applied Mathematics (05.01.07 - Mathematical modelling.
+I hold a PhD in Applied Mathematics (05.01.07 - Mathematical modelling.
 Numerical methods, and software).

 My main research interests are the mathematical modelling of nonlinear physical processes, including analysing the qualitative features of solutions to differential equations, developing self-similar solutions, and conducting research.
 Furthermore, I am deeply interested in Data Analysis.